ssbgp/data-tools/README.md

     basic-data --help

-## Tool: plot-inv-cumsum
+## Tool: inv-cumsum

-The `plot-inv-cumsum` tool is used to trace a plot of the inverse cumulative sum (ICS) of the termination times for multiple datasets.
+The `inv-cumsum` tool is used to trace a plot of the inverse cumulative sum (ICS) of the termination times for multiple datasets.
 For each dataset, the inputs of the ICS are the termination times of each data unit.
 The termination time of a data unit is given by the highest termination time among all of its samples.
 The output plot includes one trace for the ICS of each dataset.

 ###### Inputs